-Funded by the Health Resources and Services Administration (HRSA), the Region IV Public Health Training Center (R-IV PHTC) is comprised of a Central Office located at RSPH and six partner institutions, known as Local Performance Sites (LPSs).
-The mission of the R-IV PHTC is to strengthen competence of the current and future public health workforce in the eight HHS Region IV states (GA, FL, AL, MS, TN, KY, NC, SC), develop a learning community within the Central Office and the Local Performance Sites, expose public health students to the value of working in underserved areas, advocate for public health systems and policies, and contribute to the work of the national Public Health Training Center program.
+Funded by the Health Resources and Services Administration (HRSA), the Region IV Public Health Training Center (R-IV PHTC) is comprised of a Central Office located at RSPH, seven community-based training centers at partnering institutions, and three technical assistance partners.
+The mission of the R-IV PHTC is to strengthen competence of the current and future public health workforce in the eight HHS Region IV states (GA, FL, AL, MS, TN, KY, NC, SC), introduce public health and health profession students to the value of working in local communities and medically underserved areas, develop a learning community within the R-IV PHTC and its partners, support a culture of learning within agencies, and contribute to the work of the national PHTC program.
 The priority populations for the R-IV PHTC services are public health and other health professionals in governmental organizations that serve medically underserved populations.
-In Region IV, the Central Office and the six LPSs assess the training needs of the public health workforce, identify training priorities, develop and implement workforce trainings, and evaluate the impact of their collaborative efforts.
+The Region IV PHTC network assesses the training needs of the public health workforce, identifies training priorities, develops and implements workforce trainings, and evaluates the impact of its collaborative efforts.
 Additionally, the R-IV PHTC develops and implements faculty and student collaborative projects and student placements.